Virginia Tech History Resources: Virginia Tech Carilion School of Medicine & Research Institute

 Record groups may include posters, flyers, photos, organizational records, and more.
 Materials are divided into assigned Record Groups based on the office, division, or unit and designated by the prefix, RG.
 For example, materials relating to VTC are identified as RG 46/x.

 Here are SCUA collections related to Virginia Tech Carilion, including the School of Medicine and Fralin Biomedical Research Institute.
 This is not a comprehensive list of all our related collections.
-To find more, please search within our collections on Virginia Heritage.
+To find more, please search within our collections on Archival Resources of the Virginias.

 We thank the American Indian & Indigenous Community Center for providing this statement: